Pei-Tong/game-project-Welcome-to-Hell/README.md

 This is the stable version from the 22:11 commit, which includes the following improvements:
 - Slow bounce on springs with healing
-- Healing on platforms
+- Healing on platforms (sanctuary effect)
-- Damage on spikes
+- Damage on spikes (increased challenge)
 - Fixed boundary detection
 - Increased platform gaps for better gameplay

+## Visual Theme

+The game features a dark, fiery aesthetic with:
+- Hellish background with flames
+- Demonic imagery
+- Red and black color scheme
+- Infernal obstacles

 ## Credits

+- Inspired by the classic NS-Shaft game
-- Original game concept and implementation by the Mobile Game Development Team
+- Original "Welcome to Hell" concept and implementation by the Mobile Game Development Team
 - Physics engine: Matter.js
 - Game engine: React Native Game Engine